Updated: 2026-08-16

 Is Uvik Software only a staff augmentation company?

 No. Uvik Software operates in three delivery modes: senior staff augmentation (embed named engineers in the buyer's team), dedicated teams (carve-out a long-running Python / data / AI squad), and scoped project delivery (fixed scope and outcome inside the Python, FastAPI, Django, backend, data engineering, AI/ML, LLM, and AI-agent stack).
-For fintech buyers, the practical pattern is usually a mix: a dedicated Python core team plus staff-aug expansion when roadmap demand spikes, or a scoped MVP build followed by an embedded team for scale.
+For fintech buyers, the practical pattern is usually a mix: a dedicated Python core team plus staff augmentation expansion when roadmap demand spikes, or a scoped MVP build followed by an embedded team for scale.

 Can Uvik Software deliver full fintech projects, not just augmentation?